RamiRibat/AMMI-RL/README.md

 # AMMI-RL: Implementation for Continuous Control

-This project was initiated in the RL course Fall 2021 at **The African Master's in Machine Intelligence** ([**AMMI**](https://aimsammi.org/)) as a course-project where we implemented the SAC algorithm ([Haarnoja et al.](https://arxiv.org/abs/1812.05905)) for continuous control tasks.
-It is now an open project where we care to design code bases and benchmarks for RL algorithms in order to develop new algorithms.
-We are designing this repo based on existing repositories as well as original papers to produce better implementations for a selected set of algorithms.
+This project was initiated in the RL course of Fall 2021 at **The African Master's in Machine Intelligence** ([**AMMI**](https://aimsammi.org/)) as a course-project where we implemented the SAC algorithm ([Haarnoja et al.](https://arxiv.org/abs/1812.05905)) for continuous control tasks.
+It is now an open project where we care to design code bases and benchmarks for RL algorithms in order to ease the development of new algorithms.
+We are designing this repo based on existing repositories as well as original papers to produce better general implementations for a selected set of algorithms.

 ## Algorithms